|bike shed hours||bike shed services||borrow program||borrowing rules|

 |Swap-outs Conversions (geared to fixed, road to mountain, etc.)|

-Bikes may be checked out for the duration of one or a maximum of three consecutive terms.
+Bikes may be checked out for the duration of one term or a maximum of three consecutive terms.

 - Your information will be verified to determine eligibility – you must be a Cascade Student taking at least 6 credits and in good standing with the college to qualify.